MaximeFILIPPI/SnapPagerCarousel/README.md

 ## Customization (Experimental)

 You can slightly customize the appearance of your pager by adjusting the `edgesOverlap` and `itemsMargin` properties that controls how much adjacent your pages should overlap when snapping.

-It gives a kind of carousel-like vibes to your pager. careful to not set the edge overlap too high or the native scrollview used by `SnapPager` will have hard time to find the correct item to scroll to if you programmatically change the value of the current item or index.
+It gives a kind of carousel-like vibes to your pager (cf examples-map).

 ```swift
 SnapPager(items: $items,